Dewing Woodward: Career

 Woodward began painting at a young age.
 A portrait she painted of her father when she was 11 years old was praised for its skillful and mature style.
 Woodward attended the Hattie Hall Seminary for Young Ladies in Williamsport.
 She later attended the Pennsylvania Academy of Fine Arts in Philadelphia, and the Academie Julian in Paris with Robert Fleury, Jacques Blanche, and Jean Francois Raffaelli.
 At age 26, Woodward was appointed art professor at the Female Institute of the University of Lewisburg (which later became part of Bucknell University).
 As the only art professor at the Female Institute, she taught 28-35 students in classes ranging from drawing to inks to china decoration to tapestry.
-In 1889, she became head of the art department at the Women’s College of Baltimore (later Goucher College) and served as principal of Goucher’s School of Art from 1891-92.
-Branching beyond teaching art, Woodward was also a member of the Baltimore’s Water-Color Club and Charcoal Club of Baltimore.
+In 1889, she became head of the art department at the Women's College of Baltimore (later Goucher College) and served as principal of Goucher's School of Art from 1891 to 1892.
+Branching beyond teaching art, Woodward was also a member of the Baltimore's Water-Color Club and Charcoal Club of Baltimore.

 In the summer of 1896, after several years living and studying in France, Dewing Woodward established the Cape Cod School of Drawing and Painting in Provincetown, MA.
 The school is now recognized as the first art school in Provincetown, predating Charles Hawthorne’s Cape Cod School of Art, founded 1899.
 The first students were from Felix Adler’s Ethical Culture School in New York City, where Woodward was head of the art department.
 Among those students that first year was Norwegian-born artist, Jonas Lie (1880-1940).

 Woodward shared her home and studio in Provincetown with Laura Louise Johnson.
 The two women lived and worked together until the 1920s according to various census records, city directories, and other sources.
 Laura Louise Johnson was one of six daughters of Henry and Margaret Johnson, who lived at 901 West 4th St., Williamsport, Pennsylvania.

 Woodward and Johnson had several cottages in Provincetown, the "Pungo,” “Willows,” and “Kedge.”
 Built on a high dune at 1 Commercial Street, the “Pungo” burned to the ground in 1907, destroying paintings, lectures, and $3,000 worth of antiques.
 Some artworks painted by Woodward in Provincetown were “Clam Diggers Coming Home – Cape Cod,” “Old Maids Pink – Cape Cod,” “Wren Tower,” “Provincetown,” and “Flowers.”